 PDF.Live’s online editor allows you to work with PDFs and several different image formats.
-We’ve covered how to convert PDFs to JPEG images as well as how to turn pictures into PDFs.
+We’ve covered how to convert PDFs to JPEG images in a separate tutorial, as well as how to turn pictures into PDFs.
 But what if you want to add an image to a PDF?
 With the editor, you can add an image to a PDF entirely online.
 This works with several different popular image formats.

 In this guide, we’ll be going through how to put images in PDF files.

 1. Upload your PDF to the online editor to convert it to an editable PDF.

 Either drag and drop your PDF into the editor or select the file in your Windows browser.
 Then select Edit PDF to enter the editor.

 2. In the Edit tab of the editor, select Add image.

 3. Navigate to the file location that contains the image you’d like to add to your PDF.

 You can add images in the form of several different popular file formats, such as JPEG, PNG, and TIFF.
 GIF files can also be added to the PDF, but they may not be animated.
 There may be other image file formats your images are in, such as HEIC.
 However, those are not supported by the add image feature.

 Select the image file you’d like to add.

 4. Click on your PDF where you’d like the image to be.